OlivierBlanvillain/monadic-html/monadic-rx/shared/src/main/scala/mhtml/Optimizer.md

     // foldedFm1    => •1 3 4  5 8 ...
     // foldedFm2    =>      •1 2 5 ...
     ```
+Note that due to referential transparency of `foldp`, the same result can be
+expected if done in this way:

 * `flatMap` always-shareable when returning a previously defined `Rx`